✦ ✦ ✦

 A siddur that grows with you, for life.

-Layers of Tefillah is both a functional siddur and a complete curriculum — rooted in Orthodox halachic structure, but designed to speak to every Jew seeking connection to prayer.
-Each tefillah is presented with full Hebrew, transliteration, and translation — and then unpacked through a consistent, layered framework:
+Layers of Tefillah is both a functional siddur and a complete curriculum, rooted in Orthodox halachic structure, but designed to speak to every Jew seeking connection to prayer.
+Each tefillah is presented with full Hebrew and translation, and then unpacked through a consistent, layered framework:

 01